 The Three Colors of Tokushima Ramen

-Brown – Referred as black soup sometimes, the brown soup uses dark soy sauce and pork bones broth.
-It also comes in two flavors: hot and sweet.
-Today, this is the most popular and widely-used soup for Tokushima Ramen.
+Brown – Sometimes referred to as black soup, the brown soup uses dark soy sauce and pork bones broth.
+It comes in two flavors: hot and sweet.
+Today, this soup is the most popular and widely-used for Tokushima Ramen.

-All these soup colors have almost the same toppings: sliced pork or “Chashu”, bean sprouts, green onions, and raw egg.
-Tokushima Ramen, regardless of the color of its soup, is known to be saltier and sweeter than any other ramen variant.
+All these soups have almost the same toppings: sliced pork or “Chashu”, bean sprouts, green onions, and raw egg.
+Known for being saltier and sweeter than any other ramen variant, Tokushima Ramen’s flavor doesn’t depend on the color of its soup.

 Toppings